vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 Logstash binaries can be found at `/usr/share/logstash/bin`.

-Logstash will primarily be configured within `/etc/logstash/conf.d` where pipelines will be defined.

 These pipelines serve the purpose of capturing and parsing logs, and forwarding the information to Elasticsearch.

 For Logstash, we add an Elasticsearch role with required permissions.